|The Brain Mind Center|

 “Here is Edward Bear coming downstairs now, bump, bump on the back of his head, behind Christopher Robin.
 It is, as far as he knows, the only way of coming downstairs, but sometimes he feels there really is another way, if he only could stop and think of it.”
 A.A.
 Milne, Christopher Robin

 Humans are proud of their ability to think but seldom know what thinking is.
-The term “thinking” is used casually in common speech, but it remains a fuzzy word that is difficult to explain.
+The term “thinking” is used casually both n common speech, and in scientific discourse, but it remains a fuzzy word that is difficult to explain.
 Thinking is rooted in a deep and innate understanding of how the world works, and thought structures are built from raw materials such as movement and language.
 Selftalk is the only conscious mode of thinking and is so implicit in consciousness that “thinkers” fail to identify selftalk as their primary mode of thinking.
 Thinking is therefore story telling, a form of argument.
 If you want thinking to mean something else such as processing information, solving problems, making decisions or creating new ideas, then thinking is not a voluntary process that occurs in consciousness.

 Deep cognitive processes are about recognizing the relationships among events, making decisions, sequencing in spacetime, and problem solving.
 Nonverbal thinking is revealed in tool making, tool use, mimetic behavior, actions and simulations.
 Gestures, drawings, models and constructions are all examples of “thought processes” that are independent of language and proceed spontaneously in the brain.